 Before I started the IB, the thing I was most worried about was the extended essay.
 I’m pretty sure the reason why I was so worried is because I had no clue what writing it would actually entail.
 In this week’s blog, I’ll be going over the basics of the extended essay so you don’t have to worried like I was!

-What is it?
+What is an Extended Essay?

 However, you can choose to conduct an experiment and write up the results if you want to focus on the sciences.
 Or you can try and solve an arithmetic problem if you are into maths.
-As long as it takes an academic format, it’s should be okay!
+As long as it takes an academic format, it should be okay!

 There are several things that you have to include in your extended essay.
-As a side note, the requirements for the EE were changed quite drastically in 2016, so it’s important that when you look things up about the EE that you are looking at the updated guidelines!
+As a side note, the requirements for the EE were changed quite drastically in 2016, so it’s important that when you look things up about the EE you are looking at the updated guidelines!
 You can find out more about this here.